vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 4. Calculates the LINK payment amount (REQUEST LINK payment) to be hold in escrow by Operator.
 The payment can be either a flat amount or a percentage (permiryad) of MAX LINK payment.
 The `paymentType` and `payment` are set in the `Spec` by NodeOp.
 5. Updates Consumer balancee.
 6. Stores essential data from Consumer, `Chainlink.Request` and `Spec` in a `FulfillConfig` (by request ID) struct to be used upon fulfillment.
-7. Extends the Consumer `Chainlink.Request` and sends it to Operator (paying the REQUEST LINK amount).
+7. Extends the Consumer `Chainlink.Request` and sends it to Operator (paying the REQUEST LINK amount), which emits the `OracleRequest` event.

+### 7. Requesting the Data Provider(s) API(s), processing its response and submitting the result on-chain

+NB: all these steps are follow the standard Chainlink Direct Request Model.

+1. The Chainlink node subscribed to the event triggers a `directrequest` job run.
+2. The `OracleRequest` event data is decoded and the log and request parameters are processed and used to request the Data Povider(s) API(s).
+3. The API(s) response(s) are processed and the result is submitted on-chain back to DRCoordinator via `Operator.fulfillOracleRequest2()`.

+- NB: forwarding the response twice (i.e. Operator -> DRCoordinator -> Consumer) requires to encode the result as `bytes` twice (via `ethabiencode` or `ethabiencode2`)./
+- NB: the `gasLimit` parameter of the `ethtx` task has set the amount defined by Consumer when called `DRCoordinator.requestData()`.

-### 6. Fulfilling the request
+### 7. Fulfilling the request

 1. Validates the request and its caller.
 2. Loads the request configuration (`FulfillConfig`) and attempts to fulfill the request by calling the Consumer callback method passing the response data.